Strominger connection and pluriclosed metrics: Introduction

 When $\nabla^s$ is K\"ahler-like but not flat, this argument no longer works, and one has to rely on the deep algebraic tanglement of the torsion and its covariant derivatives to show its parallelness.
 The strategy is to walk in two steps, first to focus on the Gauduchon torsion $1$-form $\eta$, which is the trace of the full torsion tensor $T^c$, and show that $\eta$ is $\nabla^s$-parallel.
 Then in the second step, we use the parallelness of $\eta$ to further analyze $T^c$ and establish its parallelness.

 In complex dimension $2$, $T^c$ and $\eta$ carry the same amount of information, and the situation becomes particularly simple.
 In this case, the Strominger K\"ahler-like condition is actually equivalent to $\nabla^sT^c=0$, and it implies that the metric is pluriclosed.
-Further more, the Strominger K\"ahler-like condition is also equivalent to a known condition called {\em Vaisman}.
+Furthermore, the Strominger K\"ahler-like condition is also equivalent to a known condition called {\em Vaisman}.

-Recall that a Hermitian surface $(M^2,g)$ is said to be Vaisman, if its Lee form (which is $\eta +\overline{\eta}$ in dimension $2$) is parallel under the Riemannian connection.
-Such a manifold is necessarily locally conformally K\"ahler, as the Lee form is closed.
+Recall that a Hermitian manifold $(M^n,g)$ is said to be {\em locally conformally K\"ahler}, if there exists a closed $1$-form $\psi$ on $M^n$ such that $d\omega =\omega \wedge \psi$.
+This $\psi$ is called the {\em Lee form} of $(M^n,g)$.
+The Hermitian manifold is said to be {\em Vaisman,} if it is locally conformally K\"ahler and its Lee form is parallel under the Levi-Civita connection.
+Note that for a Hermitian surface $(M^2,g)$, one always has $d\omega =-2\omega \wedge (\eta +\overline{\eta})$, where $\eta$ is Gauduchon's torsion $1$-form.
+So $(M^2,g)$ is Vaisman if and only if $\eta +\overline{\eta}$ is parallel under the Levi-Civita connection.
 We prove that for $n=2$, the Strominger K\"ahler-like condition is equivalent to the Vaisman condition: